.png)

 Note the following:

-• "See site" flags items that change frequently or haven't been published yet for 2025.
-Check the state's revenue or the Secretary of State's portal for exact numbers.
+"See site" flags items that change frequently or haven't been published yet for the current year.
+Check the state's revenue or Secretary of State's portal for exact numbers.

-In most states, accountants handle franchise taxes, as they usually require extensive accounting data, and are typically filed in conjunction with your other business state tax returns.
-The concept of Franchise taxes is most often used by states as a sort of minimum tax to do business in the state (regardless of profitability).
+In most states, accountants handle franchise taxes, as they usually require extensive accounting data and are typically filed in conjunction with your other business state tax returns.
+Franchise taxes most often function as a sort of minimum tax to do business in the state, regardless of profitability.

 Alabama

 Alabama has a Business Privilege Tax.
-It is typically filed by an accountant given the detailed financial information required.
-As of 2024, Alabama annual reports are due separately with the Secretary of State.
-The tax is calculated based on net worth with some adjustments, multiplied by the “apportionment factor”, less deductions.
+It is typically filed by an accountant, given the detailed financial information required.
+As of 2024, Alabama annual report filings are due separately with the Secretary of State.
+The tax is calculated based on net worth with some adjustments, multiplied by the "apportionment factor," less deductions.
+The rate ranges from $0.25 to $1.75 per $1,000 of Alabama net worth, graduated by federal taxable income apportioned to Alabama.

 We wrote a quick guide on Alabama's Business Privilege Tax.